The BEST, truly authentic Mexican rice is so easy to make, and a necessary side dish for all of your favorite Mexican recipes.

 - 1/2 cup peas (frozen or fresh)

-- Rinse and drain the rice in a fine mesh strainer.
+- Rinse the rice in a fine mesh strainer until the water runs clear.
+Set aside.

-In a large saucepan over medium-high heat, add the oil.
-Add the rice and stir to combine.
+- In a large saucepan over medium-high heat, add the oil.
+Once hot, add the rice and stir to combine.
 Cook over medium heat, stirring frequently, until the rice is lightly golden brown all over (about 10 minutes).

-Add tomato sauce, garlic, and diced onion to the pan.
+- Add tomato sauce, garlic, and diced onion to the pan.
 Stir.
-Add the tomato bullion cubes, salt, carrots, peas, and water (and serrano peppers, if using.
+Add tomato bullion, salt, carrots, peas, and water (and serrano peppers, if using.
 They add a little flavor, but not spice.).

 Have you tried this recipe?!